metablaster/ASM-Formatter/README.md

 First step is to run `asmformat.exe --help` for an up to date help to learn formatter options.

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
-specifying incorrect encoding may turn your sources into a pile garbage symbols, also formatting might not work properly or not work at all if incorrect encoding is specified.
+specifying incorrect encoding may turn your sources into a pile of garbage symbols, also formatting might not work properly or not work at all if incorrect encoding is specified.

 Also tab width option must be correct, which depends on your editor configuration,